 MICADAS User Workshops

 Who Should Attend?
-Attendance is intended for individuals who currently have a MICADAS or related instrument at their institution, or who are actively planning to acquire one.
-Attendees will be expected to contribute by sharing best practices, recent advances, successes, and challenges related to their spectrometer and peripherals.
+The workshop is intended for individuals who currently have a MICADAS or related instrument at their institution, or who are actively planning to acquire one.
+Attendees are expected to share best practices, recent advances, successes, and challenges related to their MICADAS and peripherals.

 Visit Google Groups: https://groups.google.com/my-groups